readium/architecture/tts/README.md

 ### Open Web Platform vs. "native" code

-Because the textual content to be read aloud by the TTS engine is expressed using HTML markup, and because the visual emphasis of text (highlight / outline) is ultimately performed at the DOM level (CSS styling), at least some logic must be implemented in cross-platform Javascript ("glue JS"?).
+Because the textual content to be read aloud by the TTS engine is expressed using HTML markup, and because the visual emphasis of text (highlight / outline) is ultimately performed at the DOM level (CSS styling), at least some logic must be implemented in cross-platform Javascript ("glue JS" https://github.com/readium/r2-glue-js).

 In fact, most of the "read aloud" logic could arguably be performed within the scripted runtime of the web browser engine (webview component), thereby limiting the responsibility of platform-specific code (iOS, Android, etc.) to handling the bi-directional communication with global application-level controls / state, such as start/stop commands, and progress events (e.g. continuous timed playback of auditory utterances, signaling of word boundaries inside sentences, etc.).